 - Committees are advisory to the Park Board and shall serve the Park Board acting as fact finders to provide information and make recommendation to the Park Board.
 Recommendations to the Park Board will be submitted by a majority of committee members present at the committee meeting.
 Votes or other actions taken by committees shall not be deemed as official actions of the Park Board but rather as recommendations to the Park Board.
-Only members appointed to a committee or an alternate substituting for a committee member may vote at any committee meeting.
-Any Park Board member attending the committee meeting may be designated by the Chair as an alternate for an absent committee member.
-Any Park Board member who attends a Park Board committee and is not a member or has not been appointed as an alternate may participate in meeting discussions. - Committees shall have the authority to task the Director of Parks and Recreation to provide information upon a majority vote of committee members present. - 3.
-The Chair of each committee shall consult with the Director of Parks and Recreation, or the designee, to establish the agenda of the meetings. - 4.
+Only members appointed to a committee or an alternate substituting for a committee meeting may be designated by the Chair as an alternate for an absent committee member.
+Any Park Board member who attends a Park Board committee and is not a member or has not been appointed as an alternate may participate in meeting discussions. - 2.
+Committees shall have the authority to task the Director of Parks and Recreation to provide information upon a majority vote of committee members present. - The Chair of each committee shall consult with the Director of Parks and Recreation, or the designee, to establish the agenda of the meetings. - 4.
 In the event the Committee Chair is not present at a meeting, the committee, by consensus, shall select a Chair pro tem. - Committee Chairs may allow public participation in matters coming before the committee as time permits. - 6.
-Committee Chairs, or their designees, shall present committee information and recommendations at the regular monthly Park Board meeting. - 7.
-Committee Chairs can make, second and vote on motions brought before the Committee, and shall have the same rights and privileges as all other Committee members.
+Committee Chairs, or their designees, shall present committee information and recommendations at the regular monthly Park Board meeting. - Committee Chairs can make, second and vote on motions brought before the Committee, and shall have the same rights and privileges as all other Committee members.